Quantum complexity and topological phases of matter: Introduction

 \section{Introduction}

-Recently, the problem of quantifying complexity in quantum systems has been at the center of attention in different branches of physics.
-To some extent, this interest in complexity was stimulated by the holographic correspondence \cite{Ma} and puzzles related to the nature of black holes in quantum gravity.
-Among others, complexity played essential roles in discussions on the firewall \cite{Harlow:2013tf}, fast scrambling near black hole horizons \cite{Susskind,Aaronson,Stanford:2014jda,Brown:2015bva}, quantum chaos \cite{Maldacena:2015waa}, and finally the nature of holographic dictionary itself \cite{Bouland:2019pvu}.
+Recently, the problem of quantifying quantum complexity attracts a lot of attention in different branches of physics.
+To a large extent, these developments are stimulated by the holographic correspondence \cite{Ma} and puzzles related to the nature of black holes in quantum gravity.
+Among others, complexity plays essential roles in discussions on the firewall paradox \cite{Harlow:2013tf}, fast scrambling near black hole horizons \cite{Susskind,Aaronson,Stanford:2014jda,Brown:2015bva}, quantum chaos \cite{Maldacena:2015waa}, and finally the nature of the holographic dictionary itself \cite{Bouland:2019pvu}.

 What makes holography powerful, is the dual description of quantum gravity in terms of a strongly interacting quantum system.
-This way, the ``complexity" of black hole processes can, in principle, be quantified in the dual model and indeed, many recent works advocated for the most useful probe of complexity in (holographic) quantum field theories (QFTs) (see reviews \cite{Chapman:2021jbh,Chen:2021lnq}).
-Even though these explorations are still in a relative early stage, as the dust is starting to settle, we are provided with new, potentially powerful, tools for exploring the complexity frontier of field theories.
+In that framework, rather than just stating that a certain state is simple or complex (e.g. assigning it to one of the complexity classes) one is interested in a precise measure of state's complexity that can be computed on both sides of the holographic correspondence.
+This demand sparked a lot of new developments focused on complexity in more general many-body systems and quantum field theories (QFTs) (see e.g. \cite{ComplexQFT} and reviews \cite{Chapman:2021jbh,Chen:2021lnq} for complete list of references).
+Now, as the dust is starting to settle, we are provided with new, potentially very powerful, tools for exploring the complexity frontier of field theories.

-One of the interesting directions where complexity measures can be tested and may provide a new looking glass, is the physics of topological phases of matter \cite{Hasan:2010xy,Qi:2010qag,Schnyderetal}.
+One of the important directions where these complexity measures can be tested and may provide a new looking glass, is the physics of topological phases of matter \cite{Hasan:2010xy,Qi:2010qag,Schnyderetal}.
 Indeed, the importance of complexity in topological order was realised early on (see e.g. \cite{DoritA,MilMiy}).
-On the other hand, applying geometric ideas from holography to topological phases proved fruitful in \cite{Wen:2016bud,Aguado:2007oza,Matsuura:2010vi} and recently, frameworks for classification of topological phases were suggested as guiding principle for complexity in holography \cite{Czech:2022wtt}.
-Clearly, these two subjects may have a lot to learn from each other.
-Nevertheless, actual studies of state complexity measures in models with topological phases are in their infancy.
+On the other hand, applying geometric ideas from holography to topological phases proved fruitful in \cite{Wen:2016bud,Aguado:2007oza,Matsuura:2010vi,Czech:2022wtt}, so clearly these two subjects may have a lot to learn from each other.
+Nevertheless, the actual studies of state complexity measures in models with topological phases are in their infancy.